What is an 'LLP' and what tax advantages does it have?

 Any interest relief would be claimed on your self assessment return and you could obtain a mortgage for this purpose.

 As a share of an LLP is treated as a share in a 'normal' partnership, on a future disposal of the partnership the tax treatment would be the same as for a disposal of a partnership interest.

 The main relief for a trading partnership is Entrepreneurs Relief.
 On a future disposal of the partnership you may qualify for the lower 10% rate of CGT.

 Note however that this will apply only to trading partnerships.
-If the LLP was classed as undertaking an investment Entrepreneurs Relief would be due.
+If the LLP was classed as undertaking an investment, Entrepreneurs Relief would not be due.
 This would effectively increase the CGT rate to 28%.

 Other reliefs that a partner in an LLP may be entitled to include rollover relief and gift relief , (which are looked at in other articles).